Decentricity/Gina-LocallyHostedChatbot-Blender/README.md

 3. Start a conversation with your chatbot by sending a message or a voice note.

-4. Lina will reply with a voice message.
+4. Gina will reply with a voice message.